Welcome to Day 1434 of our Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

 Wisdom – the final frontier to true knowledge.
 Welcome to Wisdom-Trek!
 Where our mission is to create a legacy of wisdom, to seek out discernment and insights, to boldly grow where few have chosen to grow before.
 Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase Wisdom and Create a Living Legacy.
 Thank you for joining us today as we explore wisdom on our 2nd millennium of podcasts.
-This is Day 1385 of our Trek, and it is time for our 3-minute mini trek called Wisdom Unplugged.
-This short nugget of wisdom includes an inspirational quote with a little bit of additional content for today’s trek.
-Consider this your vitamin supplement of wisdom for today.
-So let’s jump right in with today’s nugget:
+This is Day 1434 of our Trek, and it is time for Meditation Monday.
+Taking time to relax, refocus, and reprioritize our lives is crucial in order to create a living legacy.
+For you, it may just be time alone for quiet reflection.
+You may utilize structured meditation practices.
+In my life, Meditation includes reading and reflecting on God’s Word and in prayer.
+It is a time to renew my mind, refocus on what is most important, and making sure that I am nurturing my soul, mind, and body.
+As you come along with me on our trek each Meditation Monday, it is my hope and prayer that you, too, will experience a time for reflection and renewing of your mind.

-If you would like to listen to any of our past 1384 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
-I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.
+If you would like to listen to any of the past 1433 daily treks or read the daily journal, they are available at Wisdom-Trek.com.
+I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.

 As we take this Trek of life together, let us always: